s-batish/tango-tennis/README.md

 ### Development Planes
 #### Strategy Plane
+The Strategy Plane deals with who this site is built for and addresses their goals and needs.

 The webiste will focus on the following target audiences:
 - **Roles:**
     - Adults wanting tennis lessons (either beginners, intermediate or advanced players)